puganinithepug/AI-Powered_Decision-Making/README.md

 This is team-based higher-level coursework project.
 This is a mirror repository of the original (see COMP424_Project).

-It is is an exploratory, competitive challenge to create the most effectve game-playing agent for the game Attax.
-Student agents were matched randomly against one another, testing the efficiency of decision-making algorithms and their implementations.
+This project is an exploratory, competitive challenge to create the most effectve game-playing agent for the game Attax.
+Student agents were matched randomly against one another in Attaxx combat, testing the efficiency of decision-making algorithms and their implementations.

-**Attaxx Briefly**
+**Attaxx Briefly:**

-_Attaxx is a game between two opponents (agents), played with a random game board of size $N \times N$ and two different colored sets of game pieces per player (in this case Blue aand Brown)._
+_Attaxx is a game between two opponents (agents), played with a random game board of size N × N and two different colored sets of game pieces per player (in this case Blue aand Brown)._

 - The goal for each player is to place as many of its own pieces on the game board while miniming the presence of the opponent's pieces.
 - The game is over when one of the player's has no more pieces left to place on the board.
 - The winner is the player that outnumbers the other by the count of pieces present on the board when the game is over.